michaloblastni/local-neural-monitoring/README.md

 # Local Neural Monitoring 0.1.1

-**Local Neural Monitoring** is a native Windows application written in C for real-time EEG signal visualization.
+**Local Neural Monitoring** is a native Windows application written in C for real-time EEG signal visualization and recording.
 It is designed to interface with the [Olimex EEG-SMT device](https://www.olimex.com/Products/EEG/OpenEEG/) over a serial connection (COM3) and display two EEG channels with a smooth waveform plot.
 The device is physically connected to a USB port but simply appears as COM3.

 ![Local Neural Monitoring](local_neural_monitoring.png)